 Advancing Global Peacebuilding Education in U.S. Secondary Schools

-The U.S. Institute of Peace’s (USIP) Peace Teachers Program is rooted in the conviction that educators can be pivotal in bringing peace themes into their classrooms, schools, and communities.
-At a time when violent conflict regularly dominates headlines, teachers are the key to helping young people obtain the knowledge, skills, and perspectives to envision a more peaceful world and their part in creating it.
-While educators often welcome this role, many face challenges including curricular restrictions, limitations on class time, and a lack of information about how to teach peacebuilding.
+The U.S. Institute of Peace’s (USIP) Peace Teachers Program is rooted in the conviction that educators can be pivotal in bringing themes of global conflict and peace into their classrooms, schools, and communities.
+At a time when violent conflict regularly dominates headlines, teachers are the key to helping young people obtain the knowledge, skills, and perspectives to envision their role in creating a more peaceful world.
+While educators often welcome this role, many face challenges—including curricular restrictions, limitations on class time, and a lack of information about how to teach peacebuilding.

-The Peace Teachers Program selects four outstanding American middle and high school educators each year to receive training, resources, and support to strengthen their teaching of peace.
-Over the course of a school year, these teachers:
+The Peace Teachers Program selects four outstanding American middle and high school teachers each year to receive education, resources, and support to strengthen their teaching of international conflict and the possibilities of peace.
+Over the course of the school year, these teachers:

 - Develop their understanding of international conflict management and peacebuilding through online coursework and other USIP opportunities.

-- Discover new ways to teach about conflict and peace, and identify concrete actions for integrating these concepts and skills into their classrooms.
+- Discover new ways to teach about global conflict and peace and identify concrete actions for integrating these concepts and skills into their classrooms.

-- Build connections with like-minded educators and with USIP through monthly virtual meetings.
+- Build connections with like-minded educators and USIP through monthly virtual meetings.

-- Serve as ambassadors and models for global peacebuilding education in their schools and broader communities by sharing their experiences and strategies on USIP’s website, at conferences of educators, and in a special closing program in Washington, D.C.
+- Serve as ambassadors and models for global peacebuilding education in their schools and broader communities, and at a special closing program in Washington, D.C.

 The program is part of USIP’s public education work.
-Grounded in the Institute’s original mandate from Congress, public education serves the American people, providing resources and initiatives for K-12 students and educators, as well as others interested in learning about and working for peace.
+Grounded in the Institute’s original mandate from Congress, our public education team serves the American people by providing resources and initiatives for K-12 students and educators, as well as others interested in learning about—and working for—peace.

-USIP’s Peace Teachers advance their students’ understanding of conflict and the possibilities of peace in diverse ways aligned with their content:
+USIP’s Peace Teachers advance their students’ understanding of international conflict and the possibilities of peace in diverse ways that align with their content: